Sources and parallels of the Exodus: Akhenaten and the end of the Amarna period

 Akhenaten, also known as Amenhotep IV, was an ancient Egyptian pharaoh of the 18th Dynasty (reigned c.
 1353-1336 BCE).
 This Pharaoh presided over radical changes in Egyptian religious practices.
 He established a form of solar monotheism or monolatry based on the cult of Aten, and disbanded the priesthoods of all other gods.
 His new capital, Akhetaten or 'Horizon of Aten', was built at the site known today as Amarna.
 The city was built hastily, mostly using mud bricks.
 After Akhenaten's death, it was abandoned.
 The temples, shrines, and royal statues were razed later, during the reign of Horemheb.

 The idea of Akhenaten as the pioneer of a monotheistic religion that later became Judaism has been considered by various scholars.
 One of the first to mention this was Sigmund Freud, the founder of psychoanalysis, in his book Moses and Monotheism.
 Basing his arguments on a belief that the Exodus story was historical, Freud argued that Moses had been an Atenist priest forced to leave Egypt with his followers after Akhenaten's death.
 Freud argued that Akhenaten was striving to promote monotheism, something that the biblical Moses was able to achieve.

 In 1973, William F. Albright noted that Moses and many of his family members had Egyptian names, and said that there is no good reason to deny that Moses was influenced by the monotheism of Akhenaten.
 However, Donald Redford said that there is little evidence that Akhenaten was a progenitor of Biblical monotheism.
 To the contrary, he has asserted that the religion of the Hebrew Bible had its own separate development beginning 500 years later.

 The Ramesside Period

-Most scholars who accept that some sort of exodus happened date this event to the thirteenth century BCE at the time of Ramesses II, or during the twelfth century BCE at the time of Ramesses III.
+Most scholars who accept that some sort of exodus happened date this event to either the thirteenth century BCE at the time of Ramesses II, or during the twelfth century BCE at the time of Ramesses III.